LeightonWang/Qwen3-Coder-SGLang/README.md

 | Think Mode | System Prompt | Output File | Pass@1 |
 |------------|---------------|-------------|-----------|
 | No         | Default       | he_outputs_pure_code.jsonl | 89.02% (146/164) |

+# 4. Performance & Quality Improvement
+## 4.1 Improving the HumanEval's metric
+- Use pass@$x$ with $x>1$ instead of pass@1.
+Pass@5 or pass@10 assesses diversity and robustness, reflecting real-world use cases where multiple attempts are allowed.
+- For those fail cases, maybe we can compare the generated code with the canonical solution provided by the HumanEval datasets.
+Maybe we can measure the code's similarity to the canonical solution in some way (like using better LLMs such as GPT-4).

+## 4.2 Enhancing the Inference and Evaluation Performance
+- **Parallel Inference**: For now, we just send the test requests sequentially to the SGLang backend, which means one test request cannot be sent until the inference of the previous one is done.
+GPU cannot be fully utilized in this situation.
+So maybe we can use multi-process technique, ensuring that multiple inference processes could be performed simultaneously.
+- **Parallel Evaluation**: Similarly, the evaluation process can be scaled and accelerated in the same way.
+- **Timing Limit**: For the evaluation process, timing limit should be enabled so that bad codes like endless loop would not run forever. **This should be done and I will implement it recently**.

 # Running Example
 Launch the SGLang backend: